The Fall 2021 lottery for Module 2 Option Studios will be run on on Monday, October 18th (EDT).

-The Spring 2017 Studio Lottery will be held Thursday, January 19.
-The following guidelines will help you navigate the Lottery and the results.
+The following guidelines will help you navigate the lottery and the results.

 Option Studios Descriptions

-Descriptions for studio options will be posted on the GSD Course Listing.
+Descriptions for option studios have been posted on the GSD Course Listing.
 You will find the studios’ scheduled meeting times there as well.
-Please note that the course bulletin is an active document; updates to the course bulletin will be taking place until lottery day, and in some cases, after the start of the academic term.
+Please note that the course bulletin is an active document; updates to the course bulletin will be taking place until the lottery, and in some cases, after the start of the academic term.

 To participate in the studio lottery, you must be enrolled in one of the following:

 – MArch I, 5th or 6th term; MArch II, any term